What's the Difference? The potential for Convolutional Neural Networks for transient detection without template subtraction: Data availability

 We include a series of saliency maps in the following 8 figures.
 Several interesting behavioral patterns can be observed.
 The figures are organized by model and by classification as follows: TN ---\autoref{fig:saliency_3id_contour} and \autoref{fig:saliency_nodia3id_contour}---, TP ---\autoref{fig:saliency_dia3id_TP} and \autoref{fig:tpndia}---, FN \autoref{fig:saliency_dia3id_FN} and \autoref{fig:fnndia}–––, and FP ---\autoref{fig:saliency_dia3id_FP} and \autoref{fig:fpndia}.

-In \autoref{fig:saliency_3id_contour} and \autoref{fig:saliency_nodia3id_contour} we include the transient's contours overplotted onto the saliency maps for the \diabased\ and \nodia\ model respectively to guide the reader's eye.
-Notice the offset of the \diabased\ model's focus in \autoref{fig:saliency_3id_contour}A with respect to the transient: the model is principally inspecting the \diff\ and \temp\ at the location corresponding to the bright patch in the \diff.
-In \autoref{fig:saliency_3id_contour}C a correctly predicted ``bogus'', characterized by a very tight dipole probably arising from a poorly centered DIA, the saliency map inspect the \temp\ and even seem to reproduce traditional aperture photometry, with pixel values measured at the core of the transients, and in the sky surrounding the transients, but away from the tails of the bright pixels cluster.
+In \autoref{fig:saliency_3id_contour} and \autoref{fig:saliency_nodia3id_contour} we include the transient's contours overplotted onto the saliency maps for the \diabased\ and \nodia\ model, respectively to guide the reader's eye.
+Notice the offset of the \diabased\ model's focus in \autoref{fig:saliency_3id_contour}A with respect to the transient; the model is principally inspecting the \diff\ and \temp\ at the location corresponding to the bright patch in the \diff.
+In \autoref{fig:saliency_3id_contour}C a correctly predicted ``bogus'' is characterized by a dipole probably arising from a poorly centered DIA, the model inspect mainly the \temp\ and even seem to reproduce traditional aperture photometry, with pixel values measured at the core of the transients, and in the sky surrounding the transient.
 The behavior is principally different for the same transients when they are inspected, and also correctly predicted, by the \nodia\ model (\autoref{fig:saliency_nodia3id_contour}): the focus of the model is in all three cases away from the transients, and shifted to the surrounding: the model is learning the transients' context and extracting information to enable the comparison of \temp\ and \diff\ (essentially, to enable the image differencing).
-This behavior is generally seen throughout all examples in the following figures.
+This behavior is generally seen throughout all examples in \autoref{fig:saliency_dia3id_TP}-\autoref{fig:fpndia}.
 In addition, for each figure we highlight potential reasons for failed predictions, and potential inaccuracies in the labeling that may lead to an artificial lowering of our measured accuracy.